Dawid Malan: International career

-In March 2021, during England's tour of India, Malan became the fastest batsman to score 1,000 runs in T20Is in 24 innings.
+In March 2021, during England's tour of India, Malan became the fastest batter to score 1,000 runs in T20Is in 24 innings.

 In August 2021, Malan was recalled for the third Test of the 2021 test series against India.
 Malan scored 70 in the first innings.
 The following month, Malan was named in England's squad for the 2021 ICC Men's T20 World Cup.

 In June 2022, in the opening match against the Netherlands, Malan scored his first century in ODI cricket.
-He made 125 runs,as part of England's score of 498 runs, the highest team total in ODI history.
+He made 125 runs, as part of England's score of 498 runs, the highest team total in ODI history.
 Malan was one of three centurions in the innings, along with Phil Salt and Jos Buttler.
+Malan also became the third English player to score a century in all three formats after Heather Knight and Jos Buttler; he also took his maiden ODI wicket, becoming the first and only English male player to have scored a century and taken a wicket in all three formats.

 Later in the year, Malan was part of the winning England squad at the 2022 ICC Men's T20 World Cup.
 He scored a total of 56 runs in the group stage, but was injured in the final group game and missed the semi-final and final.

+He was announced as part of England's provisional 15 man squad for the 2023 Cricket World Cup.
+He scored 140 runs off just 107 balls in the second game against Bangladesh.

+Malan announced his retirement from international cricket on 28 August 2024.
+At the time, he had the fifth highest batting average (55.76) in one-day cricket, and after Kevin Pietersen, the second highest (36.38) amongst England players in T20 cricket.
+In the latter format, he was ranked the world's best player between September 2020 and November 2021, but struggled to gain public and media acceptance.
+Writing in Wisden Cricket Monthly, however, Laurence Booth commented that Malan deserved to be remembered for how "exhilarating he could be once he got into the groove".